Free 48kWh Battery with Solar!Get Offer

 • Gross system cost (equipment + installation)

-• Less: Provincial/municipal rebates (if applicable)
+• Less: Municipal incentives (if applicable)

 • = Net System Cost